Banana Bread Cookies That Taste Like Home in Every Bite

 There’s a certain moment every home cook knows well: a few overripe bananas sitting on the counter, too soft for snacking but too precious to throw away.
 That’s usually when banana bread comes to mind.
 But sometimes, you want something faster, smaller, and a little more snackable.
 That’s where Banana Bread Cookies come in.

 These cookies carry all the cozy flavor of classic banana bread, but in soft, tender cookie form.
-They’re the kind of treat you make on a quiet afternoon, when the kitchen feels warm and familiar and you want something sweet without committing to a full loaf.
-Simple ingredients, minimal prep, and a result that feels like it came from a real home kitchen.
+They’re the kind of treat you make during a quiet afternoon, when the kitchen feels cozy and familiar, and you want something sweet without dedicating oneself to a full loaf.
+Simple ingredients, minimal prep, and a result that seems like it came from a real home kitchen.

-A Cozy Intro From My Mama Recipes’ Kitchen
+A Comfortable Intro From My Mama Recipes’ Kitchen

 These cookies don’t try to be crisp or fancy.
 They’re soft, cake-like, and comforting, just like banana bread fresh from the oven.
 They’re the kind of cookies that disappear quietly, one by one, with a cup of coffee or a glass of milk nearby.